tinode/chat/tinode-db/README.md

  - `uid_key` is a base64-encoded 16 byte XTEA encryption key to (weakly) encrypt object IDs so they don't appear sequential.
 You probably want to use your own key in production.
  - `store_config.adapters.mysql` and `store_config.adapters.rethinkdb` are database-specific sections:
   - `database` is the name of the database to generate.
-  - `addresses` is RethinkDB's host and port number to connect to.
+  - `addresses` is RethinkDB/MongoDB's host and port number to connect to.
 An array of hosts can be provided as well `["host1", "host2"]`.
   - `dsn` is MySQL's Data Source Name.
+  - `replica_set` is MongoDB's Replicaset name.

 The `uid_key` is only used if the sample data is being loaded.
 It should match the key of a production server and should be kept private.